-While fashion changes, the reason for being in school does not.
-Students are in school to learn.
+The world of work requires a standard of dress.
+Schools require a standard as well.
 Elementary school children should come to school dressed in clean, comfortable clothing that allows them to participate in the many types of activities that occur during the elementary school day.
 School dress is different than typical dress for the mall, a concert, a party or the beach.
 Any type of dress or personal grooming that disrupts the educational environment, is destructive to school property, and/or is a threat to safety or health is prohibited.
 No dress code can itemize every item of dress that is unacceptable for school; however, there are certain guidelines for good decision-making about daily apparel.